F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab4.rst

 Task 1 - merge infrastructure as code file from dev
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-we will 'merge' the app2 dev branch with the master branch so that the production deployment will use the correct policy.
+- we will 'merge' the app2 dev branch with the master branch.
+  so that the production deployment will use the correct policy.

-on the /home/snops/f5-rs-app2 folder:
+- on the /home/snops/f5-rs-app2 folder:

 .. code-block:: terminal

    git checkout master
    git merge -m dev "changed asm policy"

-* the merge will trigger a job in jenkins that's configured to monitor this repo - 'Push waf policy', since the environment isn't deployed yet it will fail, either cancel the job or let it fail.
+..
+Note:: the merge will trigger a job in jenkins that's configured to monitor this repo - 'Push waf policy',
+          since the environment isn't deployed yet it will fail, either cancel the job or let it fail.

 Task 2 deploy PROD:
 ~~~~~~~~~~~~~~~~~~

+..
+Note:: in this lab we manually deploy PROD after the tests have completed.
+          this manual step can easily be automated. what are the metrics that we need to verify successful deployment ? how can splunk analytics / bigiq 6.0 help with that ?

-we will deploy the environment. go to the 'f5-rs-app2-prod' folder, choose the 'Full stack deployment' view and run the pipeline. go to slack to get the ip's for the bigip and the app.
+- go to the 'f5-rs-app2-prod' folder, choose the 'Full stack deployment' view and run the pipeline.

+- go to slack  https://f5-rs.slack.com/messages/C9WLUB89F/ to get the ip's for the bigip and the app.

-open the bigip and verify that you don't see the 'high ascii' false positive.
+- open the bigip and verify that you don't see the 'high ascii' false positive.

-verify the security policy that's attached to the VIP.
+- verify the security policy that's attached to the VIP.